mehmet310/mehmet310/README.md

 ### My hobbies
   - I generally watch series or watching films.
   - I like playing strategical games.
-I'm playing evony:the kings return on my phone for now.
   - I like traveling and trips.
   - I like listening musics.
   <br>